thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MIN-MAX-TOKEN-BALANCE.md

 - `_appManagerAddr` is not the zero address.
 - All the parameter arrays have at least one element.
-- All the parameter arrays, except holdPeriods, have the exact same length.
+- All the parameter arrays, except periods, have the exact same length.
-- holdPeriods is either empty or the same length as the other arrays.
+- periods is either empty or the same length as the other arrays.
 - `tag` can either be a single blank tag or a list of non blank `tag`s.
-- `minimum`is not greater than `maximum`
+- `min`is not greater than `max`

 ###### *see [TaggedRuleDataFacet](../../../src/economic/ruleStorage/TaggedRuleDataFacet.sol)*